Rails provides a smooth

 uglifier is used only if we are loading it – and we only load it while running

-production.rb configuration, we could omit certain gems while running the Rails application server and leave out Node.js from the production server or a final container image.
+With the new assets group we could omit certain gems while running the Rails application server and leave out Node.js from the production server or a final container image.
+That saves memory and removes a possible attack vector.
+Not bad.